Omaha prosecutor tests positive for COVID-19, had contact with many courthouse regulars

 Now, one of Kleine’s deputies has been diagnosed with COVID-19, and officials are trying to ensure Nebraska’s largest county courthouse doesn’t become a coronavirus cluster.

-In the wake of Monday’s news, the county health department has closed the Attorney’s Office for the rest of the week so that a deep cleaning can take place, Kleine said.
+In the wake of Monday’s news, the Douglas County Health Department has closed the County Attorney’s Office for the rest of the week so that a deep cleaning can take place, Kleine said.

 He then was cleared by his doctor to return to work, so he worked the rest of that week and the week of March 23, officials said.
 He learned late last week that one of the attendees at the training had tested positive for the virus.